Last updated on August 4th, 2019

 The Twin Cities covers such a large area, you want to make the most of your limited time.
 Before you start a weekend in the Twin Cities filled with fun, you have to have a good home base.
 We started our adventure at the Courtyard Marriott in Roseville because it is only a 10-minute drive from both Minneapolis and St. Paul.
-Here is a snapshot of the best locations we visited.
+Our weekend itinerary for the Twin Cities was jam packed with fun.

-The only Free Zoo in Minnesota, Como Zoo has been part of the community for over 100 years.
+Start out at the only free zoo in Minnesota, the Como Zoo.
+It has been part of the community for over 100 years.
 They host large number of animals, a conservatory, and a miniature amusement park.
 This place will keep you busy for hours.
 Some of my favorite activates are the Seal Show, watching the polar bear swim and hanging out in the conservatory.
 The zoo is run by donations from zoo visitors, charitable donations, food sales and by the government.
 For extra fun, take one of their Zoo Tours that start before they open.
 You’ll get the opportunity to meet some fun animals!

 Walker Art Centers Sculpture Garden